-And if you do move to Quarterly Quotas — you’ll probably hate it as a Founder.
+But if you do move to Quarterly Quotas — at least for the first few quarters, you’ll probably hate it as a Founder.
+And often, see worse results.
 Because you’ll almost immediately move to a pattern whereby each quarter, you see 15-25-60.
-I.e., of the quarterly quota, you close say 15% in the first month, 25% in the second month, and 60% in the final month.
+I.e., of the quarterly quota, you close, say, 15% in the first month, 25% in the second month, and 60% in the final month.
 The larger your ACV, the more extreme the ratio.
 The more transactional your sale, the less extreme it will be.
 But it won’t be 33/33/33, I can guarantee you that, once you move over.

 Let’s be clear — once you move to Quarterly Quotas, you’ll see more revenue slide to the last month of the quarter.
+I’ve never seen it play out otherwise.
 Your stress will likely go up.
 Because your real visibility (not Sony Baloney Pipeline visibility, but real visibility), will go down.

 And yet …